IronHack-DataScientist/ChatBridge/docs/index.md

     </script>
 </div>

+# Comparison by Model

-# Comparison of Translation Times by Model
+## Comparison of Translation Times by Model

 This bar chart compares the translation times between two different translation models, "HF" and "Gemini."
 The data is melted to align both models on a single axis, showing the translation time (in seconds) for each model.
 The bars are grouped by model, allowing for a clear comparison of performance in terms of speed.